swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/06-BambuDay2.md

 ### Output new annotations as a gtf file

 The `.gtf` format is used by bioinformatic tools to describe the location of genomic features, such as genes.
-Below is how output the newly discovered annotations from ***Bambu*** as a `.gtf` for use in downstream tools.
+Below is how to output the newly discovered annotations from ***Bambu*** as a `.gtf` for use in downstream tools.
 Keep in mind that the novel annotations are added to the reference annotations, so all original annotations will still be present in the output.
 To remove the known annotations, filtering needs to be done and will be shown in a later step.

 ```rscript
 writeToGTF(rowRanges(se.A549), "./A549_novel_annotations.gtf")